platers/obsidian-linter/docs/rules.md

 Alias: `convert-spaces-to-tabs`

-Converts 4 spaces to 1 tab.
+Converts leading spaces to tabs.

 Options:
-- Tabsize: Number of Spaces that will be converted to a Tab
+- Tabsize: Number of spaces that will be converted to a tab
   - Default: `4`

 Example: Converting spaces to tabs with `tabsize = 3`